juxor/afaq/markdown/secG3.md

 **substantially** different political regimes.
 In other words, politics is not isolated from economics.
-As anarchist David Wieck put it, Rothbard _"writes of society as though some part of it (government) can be extracted and replaced by another arrangement while other things go on before, and he constructs a system of police and judicial power without any consideration of the influence of historical and economic context."_ [**Anarchist Justice**, p.
+As anarchist David Wieck put it, Rothbard _"writes of society as though some part of it (government) can be extracted and replaced by another arrangement while other things go on as before, and he constructs a system of police and judicial power without any consideration of the influence of historical and economic context."_ [**Anarchist Justice**, p.
 227]